dipu-ray/Phitron-B7/Module 09-Array Operations/README.md

 - The logic build with image:
     ![Inserting array draw 3](./images/draw3.png)

-## 6 Removing a value in an array Implementation
+## 6. Removing a value in an array Implementation
 - Program are same `remove_array.c` - `100%`
+- Thinking the logic and build the program.